requests-cache/requests-cache/README.md

 You can also check out these other python cache projects:

-* [CacheControl](https://github.com/ionrock/cachecontrol): An HTTP cache for `requests` that caches according to uses HTTP headers and status codes
+* [CacheControl](https://github.com/ionrock/cachecontrol): An HTTP cache for `requests` that caches according to HTTP headers
+* [diskcache](https://github.com/grantjenks/python-diskcache): A general-purpose (not HTTP-specific)
+  file-based cache built on SQLite
 * [aiohttp-client-cache](https://github.com/JWCook/aiohttp-client-cache): An async HTTP cache for `aiohttp`, based on `requests-cache`
 * [aiohttp-cache](https://github.com/cr0hn/aiohttp-cache): A server-side async HTTP cache for the `aiohttp` web server
-* [diskcache](https://github.com/grantjenks/python-diskcache): A general-purpose (not HTTP-specific)
-  file-based cache built on SQLite
 * [aiocache](https://github.com/aio-libs/aiocache): General-purpose (not HTTP-specific) async cache backends